ferrighi/landing_page_creator/README.md

 ### Permission:
 To configure the permissions for this module, i.e. who can access the "landing-page-creator/form" page go to: "People->Permissions" and activate the "Access content for the Landing Page module" for the role of interest.

+### Drupal 8 specific information:
+The module should be placed in <web_root>/modules/metno for it to work properly
 ### Requirements

 This module requires installation and/or configuration of external services as well as the creation of a specific content type .
 More specifically: